-The frosting recipe is the best there is – if you take the time to do it right.
+The frosting is what makes the cake.
+This recipe is the best there is – if you take the time to do it right.

-I was fortunate to have a cousin visit my house overnight this past week on her way back to western Maryland.
-She was delighted to help me make the frosting for our mamas’ cakes!
+I was fortunate to have a cousin visit my house overnight on her way back to western Maryland.
+She was delighted to help me make the frosting for our mamas’ cake!

 Here’s my cousin Naomi getting us started.
-When I asked her if we should use heavy or light cream, she said, “That depends on whether you have a Guernsey or a Holstein.”
-Naomi grew up on a farm and she knows more about the fat content of milk than I do.
+When I asked her if we should use heavy or light cream, she replied, “That depends on whether you have a Guernsey or a Holstein.”
+Naomi grew up on a farm, and she knows more about the fat content of milk than I do.
 We used 1/2 cup light cream and 1/2 cup heavy cream.